 As the body transitions from protecting the injury to repairing it, this is called the sub-acute phase.
 This phase often lasts around six weeks, as the body will build new scar tissue to mature and strengthen the injury.
 After this, the remodeling phase can begin.
 Even if the injury is reasonably healed, stretching the scar tissue can cause additional stress.
 The body will continue to stimulate new tissue growth until the normal demands of mobility can be met.
 This often takes six weeks to three months.

 If pain persists after three months, the condition may be chronic.
 A physiotherapist, an expert in diagnosing and treating soft tissue injuries, will be able to help you determine how best to proceed.

 When Soft Tissue Injuries Are Catastrophic

-A soft tissue injury may be considered legally catastrophic if there’s the potential for long-term or permanent effects.
+A soft tissue injury may be considered catastrophic if there’s the potential for long-term or permanent effects.
 While Grade I injuries would typically not fall into this category, Grade II or III could.
 Some potentially permanent consequences include chronic numbness, chronic pain, limited mobility, loss of function, and limited muscle strength.

 There are initial signs your injury may be catastrophic, including:

 - You heard a “crack” or “pop” at the time of the accident